Ingefast/small_RNA_analyser/README.md

 # SETTING UP THE WORKING DIRECTORY AND THE GENOMIC REFERENCE FILES

-The raw data (fastq files) are allocated in sample folders under a parent directory (/**REPLICATES_TOTAL**) following the file structure below.
+The raw data (Illumina single-end fastq files) are allocated in sample folders under a parent directory (/**REPLICATES_TOTAL**) following the file structure below.
 Single replicates are the basic units of this pipeline.
 Merging of replicates within conditions is usually considered after a first evaluation of the results, the merging itself can be performed at different stages (from raw sequences to fully processed files) depending on data structure, experimental design and taste.
-Most intermediary and final output files will be generated in respective sample folders.
-As example four samples are used: two conditions (*mutant* and *wt*) with two replicates each (*rep1* and *rep2*).
+It is not handled here.
+Intermediary and final output files will be generated in respective sample folders.
+In the following example four samples are used: two conditions (*mutant* and *wt*) with two replicates each (*rep1* and *rep2*).

 ```
     ├── REPLICATES_TOTAL